ramachandran-lab/ML-MAGES/README.md

 Last Updated: 2/11/2025

-This folder contains example data and code for __*ML-MAGES*: A machine learning framework for multivariate genetic association analyses with genes and effect size shrinkage__.
+This folder contains example data and code for __*ML-MAGES*: A machine learning framework for multivariate genetic association analyses with genes and effect size shrinkage__ [1]

 ## Requirements